RoyGeagea/Cameneon-Project/README.md

 ## Conclusion

-This project is available on github <a href='https://github.com/jeromeetienne/microevent.js'>here</a>
-under <a href='https://github.com/jeromeetienne/microevent.js/blob/master/MIT-LICENSE.txt'>MIT license</a>.
+This project is available on github under <a href='https://github.com/jeromeetienne/microevent.js/blob/master/MIT-LICENSE.txt'>MIT license</a>.